giuliopanda/admin-form-pro/readme.md

 # Admin-Form-Pro
 Admin form pro extends the capabilities of the wordpress Admin form plugin by adding advanced database management.
+It's free and open source.

 Take control of your wordpress database